Mikejo5000/vsts-docs-pr/docs/build-release/packages/nuget-restore.md

 Because the NuGet Tool Installer is not available in TFS versions prior to TFS 2018, there is a recommended workaround to use versions of NuGet > 4.0.0 in Team Build.

-1. Add the task, if you haven’t already.
+1. Add the task, if you haven't already.
 If you have a “NuGet Restore” step in the catalog (it may be in the Deprecated tasks section), insert it into your build.
 Otherwise, insert a “NuGet” step.
 1. For your NuGet/NuGet Installer step, use the version selector under the task name to select version “0.*”.
 1. In the Advanced section, set the NuGet Version to “Custom” and the Path to NuGet.exe as
 $(Build.BinariesDirectory)\nuget.exe